PoCInnovation/Workshops/software/14.Vercel/README.md

 - On **PUT** : Update post data
 - On **DELETE** : Delete the post

-> :bulb: You can use [Postman](https://www.postman.com/) to test your API.
+> 💡 You can use [Postman](https://www.postman.com/) to test your API.
 >
-> :bulb: You should create some `fake data` to easily feed your frontend for the next step
+> 💡 You should create some `fake data` to easily feed your frontend for the next step

 #### Deploy